 Be careful of what drinks you’re consuming.
 If you like them, G&Ts or vodka tonics with fresh lime are the lowest calorie options, far better than sugary pre-mixed drinks or cocktails.
 There are also low-calorie alternatives for beers and ciders.

 Try to get in some form of physical exercise every day or at least every second day.
-Whether it is a casual walk, an at home bodyweight Tabata circuit, or a brutal CrossFit® WOD; try your best to remain physically active during this period so that you a) stay in routine, b) maintain strength and fitness levels, and c) it doesn’t hurt as much when you do go back.
+Whether it is a casual walk or a bodyweight Tabata circuit, try your best to remain physically active during this period so that you a) stay in routine, b) maintain strength and fitness levels, and c) it doesn’t hurt as much when you do go back.
 Even a short workout is better than nothing at all, and once you’ve done a bit you’ll be more motivated than if you put it off completely.

 Exercising first thing early in the morning is a really good idea.
 You won’t have time to talk yourself out of it, and you’ll have it out of the way so it won’t eat into family time.
 What’s more, the holiday period falls during the middle of summer in Australia, and exercising in the middle of the day is not a good idea.